Best Milk Alternative For Coffee (Non-Dairy Milk Alternatives For Coffee)

 Oat Milk: the most popular and best milk alternative for coffee

 We're big fans of oat milk.
-Not only is it delightfully creamy, it also imparts a light, sweet flavour to the coffee and the best milk alternative for coffee in uk.
+Not only is it delightfully creamy, but it also imparts a light, sweet flavour to the coffee, making it the best milk alternative for coffee in the UK.

 Oat milk is also one of the best options for frothing.
 While it will produce larger bubbles than dairy, you can still use it to make great latte art.

-A quick tip: don't heat it up as much as you would with cow's milk.
+A quick tip: don't heat it as much as you would with cow's milk.

 This makes it difficult to pour well, and it might affect the flavour of the oat milk, too.